leonardopangaio/git4nondev/README.md

     commit
 ```

-The principal branch usualy is called main or master.
+The principal branch usually is called main or master.

 It's possible to have how many branches are it's necessary, and so there is many commands to administrate all the branches.
-Commands to navegate between the branches, commands to unify/merge differente branches, etc...
+Commands to navigate between the branches, commands to unify/merge different branches, etc...

 To create a new branch, can be used this command line `git branch "BranchName"`.
 On this example, the branch just was created, but not set as the used branch.